virtuoushub/minecrift/README.md

 Disclaimer
 ----------

-I recommend using a vanila Minecraft.jar file for this.
+I recommend using a vanilla Minecraft.jar file for this.
 Forge compatibility is mostly in place, but there may be a bugs.
 BACK UP your original minecraft.jar before installing this mod.
 I've gotten FTB 1.5.2 to start up and run, but haven't tested all the nooks and crannies of the mod.
 Caveat Modder.